List of The Sandman characters: Mervyn Pumpkinhead

 Mervyn "Merv" Pumpkinhead is Dream's cantankerous, cigar-smoking janitor: an animated scarecrow whose head is a jack-o'-lantern.
 He resembles Jack Pumpkinhead of L. Frank Baum's Oz books.

 Mervyn is first seen in Preludes and Nocturnes, driving a bus on which Dream travels.
 Thereafter, Merv is in charge of the construction, maintenance, and demolition work in the Dreaming, though he sometimes complains that his job is superfluous because Dream can change any of the Dreaming at will.
-One issue of the Dreaming spin-off comic focuses on a dreamer who enjoys working under Merv's supervision.
 Later issues have him assisted by Abudah.

 Mervyn was one of the few who took arms against the Furies in The Kindly Ones, but was easily killed.
 He is returned to life by the new Dream in The Wake who rebuilds his body and grows a new pumpkin to serve as his head.

 In a past incarnation shown in The Wake, Mervyn was seen to have had a turnip for a head instead of a pumpkin as pumpkins were not then known in Europe.

+One issue of The Dreaming spin-off comic focuses on a dreamer who enjoys working under Merv's supervision as he also works alongside Abudah and the rest of Merv's crew.

+Merv was also the star of the one-shot Merv Pumpkinhead, Agent of D.R.E.A.M. where he goes on a spy-based adventure to reclaim Dream's stolen sand from Potiphar Flush who received it from Quivering Annie.
+He also made use of a dreaming person's sentient cherry red Lamborghini named Lam and allied with Potiphar's adopted niece Holly Daze.
+Merv thwarted his plot by throwing his own pumpkin head into the technorganic machine.
+Back in her apartment in Toronto, Holly was able to make a pumpkin pie head for Mervyn.
+After his head was restored by Dream, Mervyn's story to the other dreams and had Quivering Annie join him on janitorial duty for a few centuries after Dream recreated her.

 Kevin Smith voices Mervyn in the podcast adaptation.

 In the Netflix series, Mervyn is performed by Nicholas Anscombe and voiced by Mark Hamill.